-Never continue driving with hazardous materials leaking from your vehicle in order to find a phone booth, truck stop, help, or similar reason.
-Remember, the carrier pays for the cleanup of contaminated parking lots, roadways, and drainage ditches.
+Never continue driving with hazardous materials leaking from your vehicle in order to find a phone booth, truck stop, help or other similar reason.
+Remember, the carrier pays for the cleanup of contaminated parking lots, roadways and drainage ditches.
 The costs are enormous, so don't leave a lengthy trail of contamination.
 If hazardous materials are spilling from your vehicle:

-Park it.
+- Park it.

-Secure the area.
+- Secure the area.

-Stay there.
+- · Stay there.

-Send someone else for help.
+- Phone or send someone else for help.